 Can you keep your hens laying during the winter?

 We choose to give our laying hens a break in the winter months, allowing them to follow their natural laying cycle.
 However, there are things that can be done to keep hens laying all year round.
-Adding a red heat lamp is a great option because it provides warmth and extra light to the hens.
-Just be sure any method used isn’t causing more stress to the hens.

 Many homesteader find, however, that there is such an overabundance of eggs in the warmer months that it is best to preserve some of these eggs and let the chickens (or other egg layers) have a break in the winter.